twimbit/Monday-Wordpress-Integration/README.md

 ![Project demo](https://img.shields.io/badge/Inspiration-Monday%20and%20Wordpress%20integration-0074a2?style=for-the-badge&logo=)
 <br>

+## Background

+Twimbit is a technology company giving market research.
+We use WordPress as a content publishing platform.
+But how can we manage our publications and collaborate?
+Monday.com was the answer.
+So, we set-up Monday boards with automated workflows for our use case.
+Life was meant to be a simple handshake between content publishing and content management.

+### The Problem
-In our startup, we were using WordPress as a content publishing platform.
-Working with a team of people we found monday.com could be a great tool to manage the publishing, collaborate, and keep everything on track.
-So, we set-up a Monday board with automation and workflow that was suited for us.
-Monday soon we realized there was a lot of back and forth between Monday and WordPress in which users had to manually update things.
+Till we discovered the inefficiencies in the system.
+A lot of back and forth between Monday and WordPress in which users had to manually update things.

+### The opportunity
-We saw this as an opportunity and started integrating with Monday API V2.
-As we built it on top of WordPress, we realized that we can actually extract the core and make it an open service for anyone using WordPress.
+Integrate with Monday API V2.
+As we built it on top of WordPress, we realized that we could extract the core and make it an open service for anyone using WordPress.

 ## Introduction